rackerlabs/design-system/_component_design/cards.md

 ### Style

-Cards are applied to the helix-grid and have a variable width and height based on content, current view-port, and use case.
+Cards are applied to the Helix Grid and have a variable width and height based on content, current view-port, and use case.

-- Default cards are styled with a #FFFFFF background and should only go on darker backgrounds.
+- Default cards are styled with an #FFFFFF background and should only go on darker backgrounds.
-- For more information see [the Helix-ui Grid](https://rackerlabs.github.io/helix-ui/components/grid/)
+- For more information see the [Helix UI Grid](https://rackerlabs.github.io/helix-ui/components/grid/).

 {% endcolumn %}